ttmaciag/roche_assessment_august/README.md

 # Titanic Assessment Project

 This repository contains multiple tasks on the Titanic dataset.
-To see the description of each task got to [this document](docs/TASKS.md).
+To see the instructions for each task got to [this document](docs/TASKS.md).

 ## Branch-specific comments: